-7.30 The issuer may extend the maturity date of any debt security subject to the following:
+7.44 The issuer may extend the maturity date of any debt security subject to the following:

-(a) where the extension of the maturity date is included in the terms and conditions of the debt security, the issuer must notify the JSE in writing and publish an announcement on SENS of its intention to extend the maturity date at least five business days prior to the commencement of the books closed period in relation to the maturity date; or
+(a) where the extension of the maturity date is included in the terms and conditions of the debt security, the issuer must notify the JSE in writing and publish an announcement on SENS of its intention to extend the maturity date in accordance with the timetable set out in paragraph 3 of Schedule 4, Form A4; or

 (b) where the extension of the maturity date is not included in the terms and conditions of the debt security or the maturity date is expected to be extended beyond the legal maturity date, the amendment must be approved by the JSE and holders of debt securities in accordance with paragraph 7.26.
-Once approved, the new maturity date must be announced on SENS at least three business days before the commencement of the books closed period in relation to the original maturity date.
+Once approved, the new maturity date must be announced on SENS in accordance with the timetable set out in paragraph 3 of Schedule 4, Form A4.

-7.31 In the event of a permanent reduction in the issued amount of a debt security (e.g. partial capital redemption, conversion at the election of the issuer, early redemption but excluding redemption on the scheduled maturity date), an issuer shall notify the JSE and publish on SENS its intention to implement such permanent reduction at least two business days prior to such permanent reduction coming into effect, providing details of:
+7.45 In the event of a partial capital redemption (through a market repurchase, amortisation, conversion into equity at the election of the holder of the debt security, etc.), an issuer must notify the JSE and publish an announcement on SENS providing the following details, in accordance with the timetable set out in paragraph 3 of Schedule 4, Form A4:

-(a) the reduction in the amount;
+(a) the reduction in the nominal amount;

-(b) the remaining balance;
+(b) the remaining nominal amount in issue;

-(c) the proposed date of reduction; and
+(c) the pay date ; and

 (d) the code and ISIN of the debt security.

+(e) the record date (if applicable)

+(f) the reason for the partial redemption

+7.46 In the event of an early redemption at the option of the issuer (excluding those early redemptions detailed in paragraph 7.33), an issuer must notify the JSE and publish an announcement on SENS, in accordance with the timetable set out in paragraph 3 of Schedule 4, Form A4, providing the following details:

+(a) the redemption amount;

+(d) the proposed date of the early redemption; and

+(e) the code and ISIN of the debt security.

+(f) record date

+7.47 In relation to debt securities which will automatically be redeemed on the occurrence of a trigger event, an issuer shall notify the JSE and publish an announcement on SENS, in accordance with the timetable set out in paragraph 3 of Schedule 4, Form A4, and providing details of:

+(a) the code and ISIN of the debt security;

+(b) the trigger event.
+For the purpose of this paragraph , the following definition shall apply “trigger event” means an event that precipitates an automatic redemption in relation to the debt security (for example, when the reference index reaches a particular index level) ;

+(c) the pay date;

+(d) the early redemption date, which must be a minimum of 5 business days after date on which the trigger event occurred; and

+(e) the redemption amount.

+(f) record date

+7.48 In the event of a conversion of the debt security, an issuer shall notify the JSE and publish an announcement on SENS providing the following details, where applicable, in accordance with the timetable set out in paragraph 3 of Schedule 4, Form A4:

+(a) Where the debt securities will convert into equity securities at the election of the issuer: